XoopsDocs/mytabs-tutorial/book/2administration.md

 2. then for this Page we create and assign one or more Tabs (here: USA, France, Japan)
 3. then for each Tab we select and assign existing Blocks

+Now that we understand better the idea behind MyTabs and its architecture, we can apply this in practice and build our "World News & Videos" Portal!